-Yes, you may obtain additional free dictionaries from LibreOffice, OpenOffice or Mozilla sites and put the .dic and .aff files in Dict subfolder of the application.
+Yes, you may connect your available dictionaries or obtain additional free ones from LibreOffice, OpenOffice or Mozilla sites and put the .dic and .aff files in Dict subfolder of the application.

 Yes, in | Preferences > Save | you will find the checkboxes to always create a backup copy of your file, and also Auto Save function which time interval of saving is custom defined.
 Also, the program creates an auto recovery file so it contains your last changes in case of failure, so the next time you try to open the working file the program will prompt you what to do with the found recovery file.

-How do I add screen change markers to the video file I am working with?
+How do I add shot change markers to the video file I am working with?

-Screen change markers are created automatically upon first loading of the video file.
+Shot change markers are created automatically upon first loading of the video file.
 The information is then stored in a separated descriptor file and used each next time with that video file.
-Soon there will be also a possibility to fully edit all kind of markers – add, delete, move, etc.
+There is also a possibility to fully edit all kind of markers – add, delete, move, etc.; export and import them.

 Is there a benefit of using two screens with the SubtitleNEXT?

 While one is quite enough, having two screens can provide a greater working environment, can be used to have a separate large preview on one of the screens, or you can simply arrange the toolbars, editing panels, and other program’s windows upon your desire.

 Can I use media files from locations such as YouTube or Facebook directly, or must I somehow save them locally and convert to appropriate format?

 You can simply open a media from such locations as simple as pasting its link as you see it in the normal web browser in the | Video > Open Web Media / URL | window.
 There is no need for an extra waste of time while trying to make them appear as local files.
 Note that this also gives a possibility to work directly with protected media from a site where you have to log in with your credentials – again no download and conversions are needed.